wp-plugins/easy-custom-auto-excerpt/readme.txt

 * username: coba
 * password: 123456

-*if you have any questions,comment,customization request or suggestion please contact us via our <a href="https://forum.tonjoostudio.com/thread-category/easy-custom-auto-excerpt/" alt="Tonjoo Forum" rel="friend">Tonjoo Forum</a>
+*if you have any questions,comment,customization request or suggestion please contact us via our <a href="https://forum.tonjoostudio.com/thread-category/easy-custom-auto-excerpt/" title="Tonjoo Forum" rel="friend">Tonjoo Forum</a>

-Find more detail on our official plugin page : <a href="https://tonjoostudio.com/addons/easy-custom-auto-excerpt-premium/?utm_source=wp_org&utm_medium=link&utm_campaign=ecae" alt="visit plugin site" rel="friend">Easy Custom Auto Excerpt</a>
+Find more detail on our official plugin page : <a href="https://tonjoostudio.com/addons/easy-custom-auto-excerpt-premium/?utm_source=wp_org&utm_medium=link&utm_campaign=ecae" title="visit plugin site" rel="friend">Easy Custom Auto Excerpt</a>

-Or you can find our best plugins at <a href="https://tonjoostudio.com/" alt="Tonjoo Studio" rel="friend">Tonjoo Studio</a>
+Or you can find our best plugins at <a href="https://tonjoostudio.com/" title="Tonjoo Studio" rel="friend">Tonjoo Studio</a>

 We can also modify your WordPress plugins according to your needs.
-Visit us : <a href="https://tonjoo.com/" alt="Tonjoo WordPress Developer" rel="friend">Tonjoo WordPress Developer</a>
+Visit us : <a href="https://tonjoo.com/" title="Tonjoo WordPress Developer" rel="friend">Tonjoo WordPress Developer</a>

 **Usage Instruction**